highbyte/dotnet-6502/docs/host-apps/headless/overview.md

 - Lua scripts: `scripts`
 - Snapshots: `snapshots`

 Headless does not currently have a `SnapshotDirectory` setting.
-Startup `--load-snapshot` and TCP remote-control `emu.savesnapshot` / `emu.loadsnapshot` use the explicit path passed to the command.
-For consistency with the desktop app, use the shared snapshots folder above unless a workflow needs another server-side path.
+Startup `--load-snapshot` and TCP remote-control `emu.savesnapshot` / `emu.loadsnapshot` use absolute paths as-is and resolve relative paths from the shared snapshots folder above.

 Example overlay: